ML In Startups: Some Observations

 The concept of a data flywheel is straightforward: with more data generated by product use, AI will get better.
 Google, for example, has had a huge head start against Bing in collecting click data in the battle of search relevance.
 Search engine click data is what ideal product-generated data looks like from the perspective of an AI practitioner: it is plentiful and generated by the user using the product with zero friction.
 Click data is however not quite hand-labeled data in the usual sense: the user may click through to a link, realize it’s not what they want, backtrack, and try again.
 The supervisory signal is weak, which means we may need to use weakly supervised learning (WSL) techniques.

-In a recent AI2 incubator newsletter, I briefly covered the trend to wean ourselves from relying on a large amount of hand-labeled data, highlighting techniques such as semi-supervised learning, self-training, data augmentation, regularization, etc. If hand-labeled data is processed meat, then data that supplies weak supervision is the organic, good stuff that can be cooked with WSL.
+recent AI2 incubator newsletter, I briefly covered the trend to wean ourselves from relying on a large amount of hand-labeled data, highlighting techniques such as semi-supervised learning, self-training, data augmentation, regularization, etc. If hand-labeled data is processed meat, then data that supplies weak supervision is the organic, good stuff that can be cooked with WSL.
 One of the graduates of the incubator, Lexion, uses WSL extensively.
-Lexion’s co-founder and CTO, Emad Elwany, recently shared:
+Lexion’s co-founder and CTO, Emad Elwany, recently

 Weak Supervision has enabled us to create massive high-quality training sets for hundreds of different concepts with a small team.